 It’s like driving somewhere new the first time—you will almost always use Google maps to give you a plan and direction.
 Then, each proceeding time you might use your directions a little less.

 A sales call at any stage of the process should include the following five steps.

-The goal of the introduction is very simple – talk to the prospect and get them in the right frame of mind.
+The goal of the introduction is very simple: talk to the prospect and get them in the right frame of mind.
 Create context and build rapport.
 Make sure they are present and engaged in the conversation before attempting to pitch anything.

-The pitch is not always going to be selling your entire product; rather it is going to be selling them on the objective of the call (i.e. a follow up call, an in person meeting, or a demo or a close).
-Your ‘questions’ should help prepare you for the pitch.
+The pitch is not always going to be selling your entire product.
+Rather, it is going to be selling them on the objective of the call (i.e. a follow-up call, an in-person meeting, or a demo or a close).
+Your questions should help prepare you for the pitch.

 A prospect almost never bites on the pitch with no questions or concerns.
 So, during this part of the call you anticipate objections and manage and address them.
 Learn here how to manage any objection successfuly!

 Finally, all sales calls should end with a call to action.
 If you don’t have a call to action (i.e. another call or a check-in after the client is using the product), then you will face an uphill battle the next time you talk with the prospect.
 Download your free sales script to make sure you always plan for this part of a sales conversation.

 The above five steps provide a great starting point for a sales rep of any experience.
 Now, try making it your own and see how things improve.